Published: October 12, 2023 | Last Updated: November 13, 2025

 The Submission Tape

+If you have an agency you go through, chances are you have an audition studio with which to film your submission tape.
 If that is the case, you will go to the address provided on your audition notice to try out.

-If you are doing this solo or are submitting far away from the agency’s studio, you can do a self-tape and submit that to the casting director.
+If you are doing this solo or are submitting from far away from the agency’s studio, you can do a self-tape and submit it to the casting director.
+In recording your audition, you will work with the sides provided.

 Casting directors focus on your line delivery and the story you tell within those lines, so it is crucial to prepare beforehand by analyzing the sides.

 Sometimes, the sides come with specific instructions on how to say lines and what to add when (such as a laugh, a gasp, or another sound conveying a particular emotion).
+Read any material from the director or agency thoroughly to avoid missing these instructions.

 A bit on self-taping